- 1 Havant Group Counselling.

-Dean Richardson is an IBM-trained Business Group Facilitator.
-Employing additional theoretical frameworks from Family Systems/Milan Associates systemic counselling and Foulkesian group analysis, Dean Richardson MNCS(Accredited Registrant) becomes a (temporary!) member of the group, conducting the group to find its own way forward out of group conflicts.
+Dean Richardson is an IBM-trained Business Group Facilitator (1997).
+Employing additional theoretical frameworks from therapies (such as Family Systems/Milan Associates systemic counselling and Foulkesian group analysis), Dean Richardson MNCS(Accredited Registrant) becomes a (temporary!) member of the group, conducting the group to find its own way forward out of its own developed conflicts.

 Working weekly in sessions of 90 minutes a time, and at Dean’s Havant Offices, his aim is to become redundant to the group so that the group can work on matters ~ existing and new ~ on their own.

 Ask if Group Counselling could assist your group relationships, business teams or social groups to working together effectively once more…

 Group work embraces all sorts of angles to a group’s difficulties, including discussing topics that aren’t a difficulty to everyone within the group.

 Not every group member will have the same set of problems that other members have.